gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 We start to listen when workbegin is raised, then exit the simulation after 100,000 instructions are committed accumulatively by all cores.
 Also, we reset the stats at workbegin, so we can verify if the `GlobalInstTracker` actually did its job.

-If the simulation finished, we can count the stats.
+If the simulation is finished, we can count the stats.
-There is a helper python file [materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker/count_commited_inst.py](../../materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker/count_commited_inst.py) for us to easily calculate the total committed instructions by all 8 cores.
+There is a helper Python file [materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker/count_commited_inst.py](../../materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker/count_commited_inst.py) to let us easily calculate the total committed instructions by all 8 cores.

 Let's run it with
 ```python